crosleythomas/library/README.md

 ## Guidelines
 * **Duplicates are okay!**  One paper can fall under multiple topics.
 Err on the side of over-duplication rather than under-duplication.
 If a paper discusses both more than one topic, list it under all of them.</li>
 * **Keep tables chronologically sorted.** Trends are important, let the arc of thinking let us know what we're missing.
+* **All resources welcome.** Blog posts, Jupyter notebooks, lecture slides, etc. are all welcome in this repository.
+Save them under papers like you would any other pdf file and link them accordingly.
 * **Contributions welcome!**